marclamb/TranscriptionWithWhsiperAI/README.md

 # TranscriptionWithWhsiperAI
-Python script to take an audio file and transcribe it to a txt file
+Python script to take an audio file and transcribe it to a .txt file

-1. Download and Install FFmpeg
+**1. Download and Install FFmpeg**
 Whisper requires FFmpeg for audio processing.
 Here's how to install it:

 Download FFmpeg: